harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 {% highlight haskell %}
 :{
--- We'll use this to filter out Nothing values from lists of Maybes. import Data.Maybe (catMaybes)
+-- We'll use this to filter out Nothing values from lists of Maybes, -- and fromJust lets us unsafely unwrap Maybe values for debug purposes. import Data.Maybe (catMaybes, fromJust)
 :}
 {% endhighlight %}